 Omar Saif Ghobash

-The Banipal Prize for Arabic Literary Translation is wholly sponsored by Omar Saif Ghobash and his family in memory of his father the late Saif Ghobash, and is known as The Saif Ghobash Banipal Prize for Arabic Literary Translation.
+The Banipal Prize for Arabic Literary Translation is wholly sponsored by Omar Saif Ghobash and the Ghobash family in memory of his father the late Saif Ghobash (21 October 1932 – 25 October 1977), and is known as The Saif Ghobash Banipal Prize for Arabic Literary Translation.

-Fom the United Arab Emirates, Saif Ghobash was passionate about the literature of the Arab world and the literatures of other countries.
-He loved the world of books, and had his own collection in many different languages which his family has inherited.
+From the United Arab Emirates, Saif Ghobash was passionate about the literature of the Arab world and the literatures of other countries.
+He travelled and studied widely, loved the world of books, and had his own collection in many different languages which his family has inherited.

 “A prize for people who are so dedicated to the power of literature and the power of translation seems so clearly something my father would have supported himself,” said Omar Saif Ghobash, adding: “When I spoke with the other members of our family, they supported the idea immediately – before I could finish my sentence!
 It is a small but fitting tribute to my father’s memory.”